minekube/connect/.web/docs/browser/api/index.md

 # Minekube Browser - API Documentation

 Welcome to the Minekube Browser API documentation.
-This guide provides all the necessary details to integrate with our API, focusing on server listings initially, with plans to expand to games, plugins, and mods.
+This guide provides all the necessary details to integrate with our API, focusing on ready to play games and server listings.

 **Table of Contents**